yuvalmGS/gigaspaces-wiki-jekyll/xap97net/executor-based-remoting.markdown

 }
 {code}

-Here is a sample implementation which uses the first parameter {{Data}} object type as the routing index.
+Here is a sample implementation which uses the first parameter `Data` object type as the routing index.

 {code:java}
 public class DataRemoteRoutingHandler : IRemoteRoutingHandler